Mbakara: History

 Mbakara was the highest grade of Abon, a masquerade representing the spirit of the dead among the Efik of the Cross River Basin of Nigeria, and was introduced by Asibong Ekondo in about the 15th century.
-Individuals who initiated in the cult could not take the title until they were deemed fully qualified and few could attain the position.
+Individuals who were initiated in the cult could not take the title until they were deemed fully qualified and few could attain the position.

 Membership was not an issue since by law no European could be accosted by the Abon or Ekpe.
 Usage of the title soon passed into the popular discourse and carried the connotation of power, influence and authority.
 Slaves taken from the area took the name with them and addressed the white Europeans as Mbakara.
-In the Caribbean and part of the Deep sSoth of the United States, where the slaves were sold, the name was anglicized and it became Bacra, Buckra and Buckaroo and referred to a white master, slave hunter or some one with authority.
+In the Caribbean and part of the Deep South of the United States, where the slaves were sold, the name was anglicized and it became Bacra, Buckra and Buckaroo and referred to a white master, slave hunter or someone with authority.